pomerium/pomerium/docs/docs/examples.md

 # Example Configurations

-A collection of copy-and-pasteable example pomerium configurations for various types of clouds, use-cases, and deployments.
-All of these files can also be found in the git repository in the `docs/docs/examples/` directory.
+A collection of copy-and-paste-able configurations for various types of clouds, use-cases, and deployments.
+These files can also be found in the git repository in the `docs/docs/examples/` directory.

 :::tip